isc-projects/stork/doc/user/dhcp.rst

 omnisearch box available where users can type a search string.
 For strings of four characters or more, the filtering takes place automatically, while shorter strings require the user to hit Enter.
-For example, in the above example it is possible to show only the first (192.0.2.0/24) subnet by searching for the *0.2* string.
+In the above example, it is possible to show only the first (192.0.2.0/24) subnet by searching for the *0.2* string.
 One can also search for specific pools, and easily filter the subnet with a specific pool, by searching for part of the pool range,